Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `absolutePosAlignX`

-Sets element position to a point relative to the parent element.
-0.0 = left/top content edge, 1.0 = right/bottom content edge.
+The horizontal alignment of the element relative to it's parent element.
+Can be `nil`.
+If `nil`, deactivates behaviour associated with this property.
+Valid values range from `0.0` to `1.0`.
+Sets the element's `positionX` to a point relative to the parent element.
+A value of `0.0` is equal to the parent element's left content edge, whereas a value of `1.0` is equal to the parent element's right content edge.
 The positioning is absolute, which frees the element from the standard flow layout and allows overlapping elements.

+Incompatible with and will change the value of [`tes3uiElement.ignoreLayoutX`](https://mwse.github.io/MWSE/types/tes3uiElement/#ignorelayoutx).

-	Bug note: Elements may not respond to widthProportional/heightProportional sizing after either of these properties are set.
+Elements may not respond to `widthProportional` sizing after this property is set.
 If you need to use both you should consider testing if it works first.

 **Returns**: